KarinMatsuyama/KarinMatsuyama/README.md

 ### Hi!
 I'm Karin 👋
 💻 What I do: Software Engineer at a bank.
 I like to build serverless applications using React and AWS services in my free time.<br/>

-😆 Fun fact: That's my dog Chewy in the picture.
+😆 Fun fact: That's my dog Chewie in the picture.
 He's a playful puppy 🐕<br/>

 📫 Email: m.karin2@gmail.com
 <!--